lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Details.md

     =}
 }
 ```

+The first reaction specifies the destructor and copy constructor (the latter of which will be used if any downstream reactor has a mutable input or wishes to make a writable copy).

+**IMPORTANT:** The array constructed should be sent to only one output port using `lf_set`.
+If you need to send it to more than one output port or to use it as the payload of an action, you should use `lf_set_token`.

+**FIXME:** Show how to do this.

 A reactor receiving this array is straightforward.
 It just references the array elements as usual in C, as illustrated by this example: